 This organ also produces insulin, a hormone that helps regulate blood glucose levels.
 The cells that produce insulin are called beta cells and sit in the islets of Langerhans, a set of structures within the pancreas.

 Insulin helps the body use carbohydrates in food for energy and helps transport glucose from the blood into the body’s cells.
 Glucose provides the cells with the energy they need to function.

 If there is insufficient insulin in the body, cells can no longer take up glucose from the blood.
 As a result, levels of glucose in the blood rise.
 A doctor may refer to this as having high blood glucose, or hyperglycemia.

 Hyperglycemia is responsible for most of the symptoms and complications of diabetes.

-Type 1 and type 2 diabetes both involve the pancreas.
+Type 1 and type 2 diabetes both

 Type 1 diabetes

 Type 1 diabetes occurs when the pancreas does not make enough, or any, insulin.
 Without this hormone, the cells cannot get enough energy from food.

 This form of diabetes results from the body’s immune system attacking the insulin-producing beta cells in the pancreas.
 The beta cells become damaged and, over time, the pancreas stops producing enough insulin to meet the body’s needs.

 People with type 1 diabetes can rebalance their blood glucose levels by receiving insulin injections or wearing an insulin pump every day.